KrishnaMehta123/Suggestedits/docs/Compliance/gdpr.md

 Once you move to a GDPR-compliant SDK, you can perform some quick hygiene checks to ensure profiles are being created as per the GDPR norms applicable to you -

-a) In case you need to be GDPR compliant, your CleverTap ID's wouldn't start from **g or -g.
+a) In case you need to be GDPR compliant, your CleverTap ID's wouldn't start from **g or -g.\
-b) In case you do not need to be GDPR compliant, your CleverTap ID's would continue to start from '**g' or '-g.'
+b) In case you do not need to be GDPR compliant, your CleverTap ID's would continue to start from '**&#x67;' or '-g.'\
 c) In case you need to be GDPR compliant, but your legal team says that ADID can be tracked by CleverTap's SDK, your CleverTap ID's would continue to start from \_\_g or -g.